JohnOmernik/maprdcos/README.md

 ---------------------
 These scripts remove the local storage to start from scratch.
 Some Notes:
-- Does not (at this time) remove the marathon apps.
-You have to do that manually
+- Does stop and destroy the app in marathon as well.